haemyleemasson/face_detection/README.md

     AmazonRekognitionFullAccess, AmazonS3FullAccess, AmazonSQSFullAccess,
     AmazonSNSFullAccess.
     2. Copy access key ID and secret access key for the aws configuration (step4).
-    3. Create a role by giving it a name and AmazonRekognitionFullAccess.
+    3. Create a role by giving it a name and AmazonRekognitionFullAccess and give Amazon Rekognition Video access to Amazon SNS topics (see document 2 number 7).
     4. **Save role ARN** -> you will need to copy this to the code!
     5. Creat **a bucket in your S3 and upload** your video/image.
     6. **Save the bucket and the file names** -> you will need to copy this to the code!